joedougherty/mazes/README.rst

 ..
 ATTENTION::

-    Note that this representation potentially makes it less efficient to check if two nodes are conencted.
+    Note that this representation potentially makes it less efficient to check if two nodes are connected.

 ---------
 Resources